alexhiggins732/IdentityServer8/src/EntityFramework/README.md

-# IdentityServer8.EntityFramework
+# IdentityServer.EntityFramework

-IdentityServer8.EntityFramework is a package that provides the configuration APIs to add persistence for IdentityServer 4 configuration data that uses EntityFramework as its database abstraction.
+IdentityServer.EntityFramework is a package that provides the configuration APIs to add persistence for IdentityServer 4 configuration data that uses EntityFramework as its database abstraction.

 ## Issues

-For issues, use the [consolidated IdentityServer8 issue tracker](https://github.com/alexhiggins732/IdentityServer8/issues).
+For issues, use the [consolidated IdentityServer issue tracker](https://github.com/mvput/IdentityServer/issues).